The Three Little Birds: Tale type

-The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".
+The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children": three sisters comment on their marriage plans with the king or a prince, with the third promising children with wondrous qualities; the king/prince marries the third sister and she bears her promised wonder children who are taken from her by the elder sisters; years later, the children survive and are sent on a quest for miraculous items, especially a talking bird that reveals the truth.

 The Brothers Grimm, commenting on this tale, suggested that the tale developed independently in Köterberg, due to Germanic localisms present in the text.

 Motifs

 Commenting on a variant he collected, Ernst Meier claimed that the golden crosses on the woman's children were indicative of noble origin.